-Plan Fiduciary Claims Against Plan Providers Case Name & Judge Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items ING action.
-Discovery is currently underway.
-Plaintiff's deadline to file its motion for class certification is October 31, 2012.
-Secon nd Circuit 25.
+Plan Fiduciary Cl laims Against Plan Providers Case Name & Judge Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items clients.
+On November 25, 2008, the plaintiff moved for partial summary judgment, alleging that Hancock breached its fiduciary duty by charging an excess administrative fee and failing to use the revenue sharing payments it received to offset such fee.
+Plaintiff's motion is pending.
+Seco nd Circuit 23.
 Haddock v.
-Nationwide Financial Services, Inc., 3:01-CV- 1552-SRU, 419 F.Supp.2d 156 (D. Conn. filed on 8/15/01); 10-4237 (2d Cir., appeal 10/20/10) Judge Stefan R. Underhill Defendant's motion to dismiss the Amended Complaint denied on 9/25/07 because (a) Nationwide may have been a plan fiduciary because it retained discretion to add and delete the fund options offered to plans under its variable annuity products; (b) revenue sharing payments from funds could be "plan assets" on the basis of Nationwide's receiving payments from the mutual funds in exchange for offering the funds as investment options to the plans and participants, at the expense of such participants.
-Further, even if revenue sharing payments are not "plan assets," Nationwide's A hearing on the Motion to Certify Class was held on February 27.
+Nationwide Financial Services, Inc., 3:01-CV- 1552-SRU, 419 F.Supp.2d 156 (D. Conn. filed on 8/15/01) Amended Complaint filed 9/6/01 Second Amended Complaint filed Defendant's motion to dismiss the Amended Complaint denied on 9/25/07 because (a) Nationwide may have been a plan fiduciary because it retained discretion to add and delete the fund options offered to plans under its variable annuity products; (b) revenue sharing payments from funds A hearing on the Motion to Certify Class was held on February 27.
 On March 27, the plaintiffs submitted a proposed order granting class certification.
 On April 14, the defendants submitted objections to the plaintiffs' proposed order.
-On July 20, 2009, a trustee of a 401(k) profit sharing plan and member of the proposed class filed a motion to intervene as a plaintiff and class representative in the action, as a result of the parties' inability to agree on a named class representative.
-The court ordered that limited discovery be taken with respect to the proposed class Denied on 3/7/06 with respect to Fourth Amended Complaint. (a) Nationwide may have been a plan fiduciary because it retained discretion to add and delete the fund options offered to plans under its variable annuity products; (b) revenue sharing payments from funds could be "plan assets" on the basis of Nationwide's receiving payments from the mutual funds in exchange for offering the funds as investment options to the plans and participants, at the expense of such participants.
-Further, even if revenue sharing payments are In denying Defendant's motion to dismiss, the district court adopted a two-pronged test for determining what constitutes "plan assets" under ERISA: items a defendant holds or receives (1) as a result of its status as a fiduciary or as a result of its exercise of fiduciary discretion or authority; and (2) at the expense of plan participants or beneficiaries.
-Haddock is the first of the 401(k) fee cases against ERISA plan service providers to be certified as a class.
+On July 20, 2009, a trustee of a 401(k) Denied on 3/7/06 with respect to Fourth Amended Complaint. (a) Nationwide may have been a plan fiduciary because it retained discretion to add and delete the fund options offered to plans under its variable annuity products; (b) revenue sharing Significance:In denying Defendant's motion to dismiss, the district court adopted a two-pronged test for determining what constitutes "plan assets" under ERISA: items a defendant holds or receives (1) as a result of its status as a fiduciary or as a result of its exercise of fiduciary discretion or authority; and (2) at the expense of plan participants or beneficiaries.Haddock is the first of the 401(k) fee cases against ERISA plan service providers to be certified as a class.
 As such, it stands in sharp contrast to the August 2008 denial of class certification in the Ruppert v.
-Principal fee case, discussed below, where the court found that certification was inappropriate because a determination of Principal's fiduciary status and breach would require an intensive, plan-by-plan inquiry, and because there was substantial variability concerning Principal's relationship with its plan clients.
-The class consists of trustees of 24,000 ERISA covered plans that had variable annuity contracts with Nationwide or whose participants had individual variable annuity contracts with Nationwide, after the earlier of January 1, 1996 or the first date Nationwide began receiving revenue sharing payments based on a percentage of invested assets.
-In granting class certification, the court held: (1) that the named plaintiffs had standing to sue on behalf of other plans, even though they were not fiduciaries of such plans; (2) that the named plaintiffs were adequate class representatives, despite technical differences between the named plaintiffs' contracts with Nationwide and those of the class members as a whole; (3) that the plaintiffs satisfied the
+Principal fee case, discussed below, where the court found that certification was inappropriate because a determination of Principal's fiduciary status and breach would require an intensive, plan-by-plan inquiry, and because there was substantial